satya-arjunan/visocyteold/Utilities/Sphinx/config/api-changes.rst

 to avoid conflicting with this automatic logic.

 Likewise, `view.UseOffscreenRenderingForScreenshots` has been removed too.
-That option is no longer needed as Visocyte is no longer affected by overlapping windows when capturing screenshots.
+That option is no longer needed as ParaView is no longer affected by overlapping windows when capturing screenshots.

 Changes in 5.1